 - What was the process?

 - Did we have any central sales?
 Support?

-- What tools was our field using?
+- What tools were our field using?

 - Who were our largest customers?

-First they had to get rid of their old way of thinking.
+First, they had to get rid of their old way of thinking.
 They knew that they needed to emphasize that this was not just an additional thing to do but a part of the job.
 The goal was to become an integrated part of their sales processes but they knew if it became too much “extra work” the project would fail out of the gate.

 Even the presenters admit that this is not an easy task and it’s a constant part of their strategy.

 Start with internal.
 Whenever you’re starting with a sales implementation, start behind doors and work out the kinks before putting it out in front of people.
-TI started first by focusing on field to factory support.
+TI started first by focusing on the field of factory support.
 They then launched a subsequent external pilot with a handful of product segments – more like willing test subjects.
 The third phase of their plan included a story.
 A way for them to embed this new way of thinking into their company culture.
 They reached out to everyone from upper management to the engineers to the customer base.
 The results?